 - The process starts with compiling all the required documents and submitting them to (MOH) Ministry of Health Care and Social Development.

 - The Department of State Regulation of Drug Circulation checks the submitted documents for completeness and issues a written acceptance notification to the applicant within 5 working days.

-- The study application after review of completeness of the submission is forwarded to NEC (National Ethics Council) & (SCEMP) Scientific Center of Expertise of Medicines and Medical Devices or return if the application is lacking details or incomplete
+- The study application after a review of the completeness of the submission is forwarded to NEC (National Ethics Council) & (SCEMP) Scientific Center of Expertise of Medicines and Medical Devices or return if the application is lacking details or incomplete

 - Both subordinated organizations review the documents

-- Ethics Council (NEC) gives its opinion on the approval / rejection, and
+- Ethics Council (NEC) gives its opinion on the approval/rejection, and

 - Expert Organization (SCEMP) provides its expert inputs sourced from experts in CMC, toxicology, pharmacology, clinicians, etc.

-- At the federal level the ethics & expert review is to be completed within 35 days (which is hardly ever met actually and even timelines of 75-120 days have been reported).
+- At the federal level, the ethics & expert review is to be completed within 35 days (which is hardly ever met actually and even timelines of 75-120 days have been reported).

 Approximate approval timeline is 2 -4 months depending on the case.

 Feel free to contact us with your questions or if you need any Support in Russia.